microsoft/commercial-marketplace-saas-spa/README.md

   - [Contributing](#contributing)
   - [Trademarks](#trademarks)

-This sample addresses a very narrow case to demonstrate
+This sample addresses a very narrow case to demonstrate the following.
+It is **designed to run locally** to demonstrate the AAD SSO on the client side, with a server side component calling the APIs.
 - How to sign on a user on the landing page with Azure Active Directory, as requested by the [policy](https://docs.microsoft.com/en-us/legal/marketplace/certification-policies#10003-authentication-options).
 - Using Microsoft Graph or existing claims to get user's contact details.
 - Calling the APIs from an Azure Function on the server side and returning result.
 - Using [Microsoft Commercial Marketplace C# client](https://github.com/microsoft/commercial-marketplace-client-dotnet) source code.

-What this sample is not
+**This sample is not**

 - A best practices blueprint for calling back end APIs (the solution's API endpoint is not secured, please use your own method to secure it.)
 - No store for other secrets, e.g. client secret while getting the access token for using the fulfillment API client.
+- Intended to be deployed to Azure.

 ## Installing and getting it running

 The sample assumes you have a SaaS offer published on Microsoft Commercial Marketplace, preferably in preview mode, so you can test.
 You do not have to change the landing page designation, we can use the "token" parameter on the landing page URL to demonstrate the concept.

 ### Prerequisites